 You need a mixer paddle attachment to mix it, most definitely not dough hooks!
 The one drawback of this bread is that I’ve never made it with total success with a bowl and spoon.
 Mixing all of the ingredients until they’re truly smooth and fully incorporated is just really hard without a stand mixer.

-My Pullman loaf pan is a 2-pound pan, and this recipe makes a 1-pound loaf.
-Simply double the recipe and be sure to mix the ingredients with a bit of extra care.
-The baking time was nearly the same, as the pan is much longer but also considerably more narrow.
+For the 2-pound loaf pan, double the recipe and be sure to mix the ingredients with a bit of extra care.
+The instructions are the same as for the 1-pound pan for rising and baking.

 Ingredients and Substitutions